js216/CeNTREX/DAQ/README.md

 pressed); see configuration files in `config/devices` for examples.

-The information in these files is passed as a dictionary (named `config`) to the constructor of `Device` objects:
+The information in these files is passed as a dictionary (named `config`) to the constructor of `Device` objects.
+The dictionary itself is created when the program initially reads the device configuration; see the function `ControlGUI.read_device_config()` for details.

-    config = {
-       "name"              : ...,
-       "label"             : ...,
-       "config_fname"      : ....,  # name of the device config file
-       "current_run_dir"   : ...,   # where the CSV files are to be stored
-       "path"              : ...,
-       "correct_response"  : ...,
-       "row"               : ...,
-       "column"            : ...,
-       "driver"            : ...,
-       "attributes"        : ...,   # dictionary of above-listed attributes
-       "controls"          : ...,
-    }

-Most elements here are already explained above.
-The `controls` dictionary is to contain everything related to the control of the device: the GUI elements, the related variables, etc.

 ## Program operation

-When the program is started, `ControlGUI` attempts to read the configuration files in order to build the graphical user interface consisting of controls for individual devices.
+When the program is started, `ControlGUI` calls the `read_device_config()` member function to attempt to read the configuration files in order to build the graphical user interface consisting of controls for individual devices.
 The program does not check the config files for syntax and its behaviour under improperly formatted config files is undefined.

 When the user starts control, the program attempts to talk to each of the enabled devices to see if the expected response is received.
 Following that, it